E-r-1-c/networking-labs/04-network-security/01-acl-traffic-filtering/README.md

 ![Incorrect ACL Placement](./images/12-wrong-placement.png)

-Because the ACL matched only the Guest source network, this placement blocked Guest traffic toward HR, IT, and the server.
+Because the standard ACL can identify only the source address, placing it near Guest caused Guest traffic toward multiple destinations to be blocked.

 The ACL was removed from the Guest subinterface and restored outbound on the HR subinterface.